smfahad19/leaddesk/README.md

-# LeadDesk Mini
+# LeadDesk

-LeadDesk Mini is a full-stack web application built as part of the Digital Heroes Internship Qualification Task.
+LeadDesk is a full-stack web application built as part of the Digital Heroes Internship Qualification Task.

 The application allows users to submit project inquiries through a public landing page.
 Submitted leads are stored in MongoDB and can be managed through a secure admin dashboard where an administrator can search leads and update their status.